Resend vs SendGrid in 2026: What the Comparisons Leave Out

 | Premier | Custom | Custom | Custom |

 Dedicated IPs start at the Pro tier ($89.95/mo).
 The permanent free plan was retired on May 27, 2025.
-New accounts get a 60-day trial, then you're on a paid plan.
+New direct accounts get a 60-day trial, then you're on a paid plan.

 Where SendGrid wins